Holiday Let Guest Welcome Book Template

 YourWelcome – https://www.yourwelcome.com/ (includes a tablet that your guests use when staying with you).

-How to get guests to read your welcome book
+How to encourage guests to read your welcome book

-However, there are those guests who will never read your house manual.
-It’s these guests who are the most demanding and who might leave a negative review – which could have been avoided if they had simply read the handbook provided.
+There are some guests who wont read your guest information, and it’s these guests who are the most demanding and ask lots of questions which could have been avoided if they read the handbook provided.

 8 Comments